PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:59:01
+Last updated: 2024-04-02 17:00:09
-Random Quote: Ability will never catch up with the demand for it. - Confucius
+Random Quote: It is not in the stars to hold our destiny but in ourselves. - William Shakespeare